kcmerrill/writing/Knight Walker/Chapter 6 - Camping spot.md

 In a groggy voice he said “You have 30 seconds.”

 “Franky’s been kidnapped.
 Someone dressed in military fatigues came through the front door forcefully.”
-I said as Mario turned to look towards the busted up door.
+I lied as Mario turned to look towards the busted up door.
 “Whoever it was saw me, then you and Fanz, must have panicked and then shot.”
-I said, using my eyes to point to the syringe now laying on the floor.
+I said, using my eyes to point to the syringe now laying on the floor and busted bits of my door everywhere.
 “Given it’s my house it was probably meant for me.
 Fanz seemed to think it was a sedative used to help get me in the getaway car without too much trouble.”

 Mario lowered his gun only slightly.
 “So where is Fanz?”

 I exhaled slowly.
-It seemed that Mario was believing my story.
+It seemed that Mario was buying my story.
 The realization of it working I immediately continued on.

 “Fanz took the car and followed them out of the complex.
 I don’t know where they went but Fanz said to get back and alert the others.”